jpvelez/transit-future/_posts/2012-10-28-ashland-brt.md

 * Malcolm X College
 * Whitney Young High School

-## Now everyone can get to school - and to the hospital.
+## Now everyone can get to school—and to the hospital.